RTKlab-BYU/HyperSCP/README.md

 # HyperSCP

-The file "README-HyperSCP" discribs the metadata table.
+The file "README-HyperSCP.docx" discribs the metadata table.
 All the R scripts used to process data are inclueded in this folder.